wyr211/Happy/README.md

 The rest of the project focuses on giving this unusual happiness some possible explanations through examining the relationship between happiness and different aspects.
-We tried the theory of religion, social support and generic gift by integrating external datasets to do further analysis.
+We tried the theory of religion, social support and genetic gift by integrating external datasets to do further analysis.

-## Next Step
+## Future Research Direction

-Regression anaylsis by using panel data to find out the reasons for happiness.
+Regression anaylsis by using panel data would be helpful to find out the reasons for happiness while controling for other variables.

 ## Index of Repository
 [Code of all the graphs](https://nbviewer.jupyter.org/github/wyr211/Happy/blob/master/Happiness_Overall.ipynb)<br>*World map and line chart of overall happiness level and trend, scatter plots and box plot to show relations between variables*